-Located at the north eastern tip of East-Northamptonshire, UK.
-Sited on the A43, approximately 3.5 miles from Stamford.
+Located at the north eastern tip of North-Northamptonshire, UK.
+Sited on the A43, approximately 3.5 miles west of Stamford.

 Where are we ?

 It was built in the 15th Century, extensively restored in 1867 and it is now owned by the National Trust.
-All Saints Church dates from the 12th Century and has been enlarged and altered over the centuries, the last major building works taking place in the late 19th century.
+All Saints Church dates from the 12th Century and has been enlarged and altered over time, the last major building works taking place in the late 19th century.